dasec/hystck/readme.md

 1) critical

 For info there are different starting symbols describing different actions:
+- \[i] means: Information; May mean, that a function is not fully implemented yet.
 - \[~] means: Task started and in progress.
 - \[+] means: Task successfully ended.
 - \[X] means: There have been errors and the program has been terminated.